hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_gcp.md

 Any computer which has the required tools installed can be used for this section.
 The computer can be your desktop or laptop computer or a virtual machine with the required tools.

-You will need an [Google Cloud account](https://console.cloud.google.com/?hl=en-au) to complete this Learning Path.
+You will need a [Google Cloud account](https://console.cloud.google.com/?hl=en-au) to complete this Learning Path.
 Create an account if you don't have one.

 Before you begin you will also need:
-- Login to Google Cloud CLI
+- Login to the Google Cloud CLI
 - An SSH key pair

-The instructions to login to Google Cloud CLI and to create the keys are below.
+The instructions to login to the Google Cloud CLI and create the keys are below.

 ### Acquire user credentials